ADAC

+The ADAC had total revenues of €911 million and an annual profit of €25 million in 2012.
+The subsidiaries grouped together in ADAC Beteiligungs- und Wirtschaftsdienst GmbH generated total revenues of €1.03 billion in 2012, with a profit of €84.9 million.

 History

-Founded on 24 May 1903, at the then-Hotel Silber in Stuttgart, the ADAC was originally named the Deutsche Motorradfahrer-Vereinigung (German Motorcyclist Association).
-Due to an enormous growth in membership of car owners, it was renamed the Allgemeiner Deutscher Automobil-Club (ADAC) in 1911.
-The Prussian eagle was selected as the emblem in the club's badge, in appreciation of the Prussian royal family's support and patronage.
-Its most senior figure at the time was German Emperor and King of Prussia Wilhelm II.
+The Allgemeiner Deutscher Automobil-Club (ADAC) was founded on 24 May 1903, at the then-Hotel Silber in Stuttgart.
+It was originally named the Deutsche Motorradfahrer-Vereinigung (German Motorcyclist Association).
+In 1911, due to an enormous growth in the membership of car owners, it was renamed the Allgemeiner Deutscher Automobil-Club (ADAC).
+The Prussian eagle was selected as the emblem on the club's badge in appreciation of the Prussian royal family's support and patronage.
+Its most senior figure at the time was the German Emperor and King of Prussia, Wilhelm II.

 The ADAC breakdown assistance service was launched in Germany in 1927 under the name of ADAC-Straßen-Hilfsdienst.

 After 1933, during Gleichschaltung, the Nazi Party amalgamated all motoring organisations in Germany into the DDAC (Der Deutsche Automobil-Club e.V.), an umbrella association that was allowed to exist in the shadow of the NSKK (National Socialist Motor Corps).
 A DDAC appeal described the 1934 international Automobile Exhibition as a "show for the people" rather than an "exhibition for the more affluent bourgeois segment" of society.
 "Motoring for the people" (Volkskraftfahrt), it proclaimed, was more "in the spirit of the Führer".

 After business activities resumed in 1946, roadside assistance was revived in 1954 under the name ADAC-Straßenwacht ("road patrol").
-In 1954 Heinz Frölich became the first of (in that year) 56 ADAC patrolmen equipped with a motorcycle and sidecar, the latter of which had a large compartment filled with tools and parts for roadside repairs.
+In 1954, Heinz Frölich became the first of 56 ADAC patrolmen equipped with a motorcycle and sidecar, the latter of which had a large compartment filled with tools and parts for roadside repairs.
 These original "Gelber Engel" ("Yellow Angels") used NSU Konsul motorcycles.
 At the end of 1962, ADAC announced the retirement of their motorbike-sidecar combinations, which would be replaced by 40 appropriately equipped Volkswagen Beetles.
 Equipment on the new cars included a flashing roof light, repair tools, a radio communication device, compressed air canisters, a spade and broom set, and a basic "doctor kit" incorporating blood plasma.